1 pound honeycomb beef or lamb tripe, rinsed

 Heat oil over medium-high heat in a wok until shimmering.
 Add 1/3 of tripe and cook, stirring frequently until browned and crispy around the edges, 5 to 7 minutes.
 Transfer tripe with tongs or slotted spoon to a paper towel-lined plate.
 Repeat with remaining two batches.

 Pour off all but 1 tablespoon oil.
 Return wok to medium high heat until shimmering.
-Add chili bean paste and black beans and stir-fry until fragrant, about 20 seconds.
+Add chile bean paste and black beans and stir-fry until fragrant, about 20 seconds.
 Add scallions and cook, stirring constantly until fragrant, about 30 seconds longer.